Basilica Santa Maria Maggiore Rome | Basilica St. Mary of the Angels | Tour in Rome. Visit the most important Basilicas and Churches of Rome

-On each side of the entrance are the tombs of Salvator Rosa and Carlo Maratta, two famous painter’s of the 17th century.
+On each side of the entrance are the tombs of Salvator Rosa and Carlo Maratta, two famous painters of the 17th century.
 Against the pier, on the right, is the beautiful statue of St. Bruno the founder of the Carthusian order, by Houdon, so much admired by Pope Clement XIV, who used to say: “He would speak if the rules of his order would allow him to do so”.

 A little further, we can enjoy the view of the large vaulted hall of the Baths of Diocletian, perfectly preserved and the only hall in Rome which gives us an idea of the magnificence of the Roman baths as it was left nearly intact by Michelangelo.
 Guide of Rome.

-This hall is a gallery of large pictures, most of them were removed here from the church of St Peter, when they were replaced there by mosaic copies.
-Official Rome Guide, Rome walking city Tours.
+This hall is a gallery of large pictures; most of them were removed here from the church of St Peter when they were replaced there by mosaic copies.
+Official Rome Guide | Rome, walking city Tours.

-On the walls, on each side of the high altar, are frescoes removed also from the church of St. Peter.
-At the end of the tribune, is a beautiful Madonna surrounded by a glory of angels by Perugino.
+On the walls, on each side of the high altar, are frescoes also removed from the church of St. Peter.
+At the end of the tribune is a beautiful Madonna surrounded by a glory of angels by Perugino.

-In the right transept: the tomb of General Diaz the commander in chief of the Italian army during the war 1915-1918.
+In the right transept: the tomb of General Diaz, the commander in chief of the Italian army during the war 1915-1918.
 Guide of Rome.

-Turning to the right beyond the Hotel St Regis in Rome we see the fountain of Moses.
+Turning to the right beyond the Hotel St Regis in Rome, we see the fountain of Moses.